 Need help with developing the first draft of your disaster risk management policy framework?
-Then dip into the Template Jar.19
+Then dip into the Template Jar.
+18

-While the development of your policy framework is progressing, the next action step will be to establish a technical advisory committee (TAC) for your municipality.
+While the development of your policy framework is progressing, the next action step will be to establish a technical advisory committee (TAC) for your province.
 The establishment of a TAC is essential if you want your disaster risk assessment to be valid and reliable.
 Doing a disaster risk assessment is an important step.
-This is because the outcomes of the assessment will determine future disaster risk management planning and implementation in your district municipality.
+This is because the outcomes of the assessment will determine future disaster risk management planning and implementation in your province.
 The next action step will guide you through the process of setting up a TAC.

-18 Statute Jar 10 (SJ 10): National directive on the implementation and maintenance of the integrate d National, Provincial and Municipal Disaster Management Project, Programme and Portfolio System.
-19 Template Jar 7 (TJ 7): Template for the development of a disaster risk management policy framework for a district municipality.
+&lt;sup>17 Statute Jar 10 (SJ 10): National directive on the impleme ntation and maintenance of the integrate d National, Provincial and Municipal Disaster Management Project, Programme and Portfolio System.

+Template Jar 7 (TJ 7): Template for the development of a disaster risk management policy framework for a province.

-10. Action Step 7: Establish a Disaster Risk Management Technical Advisory Committee for the district municipality
+10. Action Step 7: Establish a technical advisory committee for the province